nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 5. nanay: pragmatic representation.
 6. la caze: generosity (common basis for action, obligation, etc.).
 7. richard m. hare: universalizability.
-8. j. roemer: property relatabilizability.
+8. john e. [roemer]: property relatabilizability (conditons for the possibility or realizability of cooperative ethos; historiography and historicity aside). not (just) "relatability", obviously.
-9. n. goodman: predicate projectability.
+9. nelson goodman: predicate projectability.
 10. donellan: referential-attributive implicativability. e.g., *abstractive
    transindividuation* or (code) *data's* *abstractive performance* as attributive use in language
-8. moss: probabilistic contents, inward positionality toward a thought (*involutional credence*).
+11. moss: probabilistic contents, inward positionality toward a thought (*involutional credence*).
-9. logic alphabet in [ham]s
+12. logic alphabet in [ham]s

 so here, we study as an object of web science, *attitudinal metarepresentation*, *pragmatic echo* or *perlocutionary metonymysis* and